betterskeptics/GroundTruthChallenge/rules.md

 ## Qualifying the successful challenges
 Once the project ends, referees will qualify the nature of all the challenges that passed both rounds.

-Does it refute or invalidate a central claim of the podcast?
+I.e., for each challenge, referees will assess: Does it refute or invalidate a central claim of the podcast?
 Is it a nitpick?
 Does it mainly provide a useful clarification, rather than a falsification?
 And so forth.

 One tool we may use here is Paul Graham's [disagreement hierarchy](http://www.paulgraham.com/disagree.html).